 The lungs and respiratory tract are classically involved in granulomatosis with polyangiitis, and patients can present with pulmonary nodules (coin lesions), pulmonary infiltrates and cavitary lesions.
 This can lead to symptoms, such as cough, while hemoptysis can occur if pulmonary hemorrhage is present.

-Cough is common in granulomatosis with polyangiitis, due to involvement of the lungs and upper respiratory tract.
+Cough is common in granulomatosis with polyangiitis, due to involvement of the lungs and lower respiratory tract.

 Hemoptysis refers to the coughing up of blood or blood stained sputum from the respiratory tract, and is a common symptom of lung involvement in granulomatosis with polyangiitis.